Trustees

 I’m a married, born and bred Londoner.
 Back in 1998 my web page describing my experiences was one of first about aniridia.
 It generated a lot interest from around the globe.
 I was glad to meet and help so many parents and other young people as a result.

-Since then I have become a web developer experienced in communications and marketing for non-profit organisations.
-I have worked for Citizen Advice Bureaux, a students’ union and currently Big Lottery Fund.
-For 12 years volunteered for Nightline – the confidential student support service.
+For 12 years I volunteered for Nightline – the confidential student support service.
 This included: taking helpline calls and managing the website.
-I then turned the organisation into a charity and became one of the trustees.
+I then turned the national association into a charity and became one of the trustees.
 From there I led projects to define its strategic direction and establish a new brand image.
-I am now repeating this process at ANUK.
+I am repeating and extending this at Aniridia Network.

 James’s role

-Born: 1954
+Born: 1988

-Home town: Northallerton
+Home town: Cambridge

 Email: liz.atkinson@aniridia.org.uk